Robotics-Research-Group-KUL/betfsm/documentation/docs/index.md

     Finishes if **all** have success.
 Success is defined by an outcome SUCCEED.
     In other words, failure can be differentiated by different outcomes.

-[ConcurrentSequence][yasmin_etasl.yasmin_ticking.ConcurrentSequence] and [ConcurrentFallback][yasmin_etasl.yasmin_ticking.ConcurrentFallback] are basically the same as [Sequence][yasmin_etasl.yasmin_ticking.Sequence] and [Fallback][yasmin_etasl.yasmin_ticking.Fallback] but execute concurrently: at each tick they go to their complete list of states and follow the logic of sequence or fallback. e.g. in a ConcurrentSequence the states are executed concurrently, but within one tick, they are executed in the order specified.
+[ConcurrentSequence][betfsm.betfsm.ConcurrentSequence] and [ConcurrentFallback][betfsm.betfsm.ConcurrentFallback] are basically the same as [Sequence][betfsm.betfsm.Sequence] and [Fallback][betfsm.betfsm.Fallback] but execute concurrently: at each tick they go to their complete list of states and follow the logic of sequence or fallback. e.g. in a ConcurrentSequence the states are executed concurrently, but within one tick, they are executed in the order specified.

-[Concurrent][yasmin_etasl.yasmin_ticking.Concurrent] executes also its children concurrently (calling them in sequence for each tick).
+[Concurrent][betfsm.betfsm.Concurrent] executes also its children concurrently (calling them in sequence for each tick).
 Concurrent stops executing when any child returns any outcome different from TICKING.
-See [API][yasmin_etasl.yasmin_ticking.Concurrent] for description fo detailed behavior.
+See [API][betfsm.betfsm.Concurrent] for description fo detailed behavior.

 The **Repeat** state has one underlying state and repeats this state for a given number of times.